mathigon/textbooks/content/circles-and-pi/content_de.md

 ---
 > id: cylinder-surface

-#### Surface Area of a Cylinder
+#### Oberfläche eines Zylinders

 ::: column.grow

-To find the surface area of a cylinder, we have to “unroll” it into its flat [net](gloss:net).
+Um die Oberfläche eines Zylinders zu bestimmen, müssen wir ihn flach in sein [Netz](gloss:net)"ausrollen".
 You can try this yourself, for example by peeling off the label on a can of food.

 There are two [[circles|spheres|squares]], one at the top and one at the bottom